apptik/jus/CHLOG.md

 Version 0.6.2 *(9-Nov-2015)*
 ----------------------------------
 * Fix: providing NetworkResponse converters using converter factories added in the queue
-* New: Add OkHttp Client HTTP Stack
+* New: add OkHttp Client HTTP Stack
 * New: in RetroProxy add @Tag, @Priority, @ShouldCache as property annotations
 * New: in RetroProxy add TRACE and OPTIONS inbuilt http methods
 * Fix: race condition bug